It's an easy play on words, but it looks like the popular (and frustrating) 'Flappy Birds' mobile game app is getting its wings clipped.

 He also said his decision to take down the game has nothing to do with legal issues, but he would continue to develop other games.

-According to a Reuters report on Yahoo.com , during an interview the developer said the game was bringing in nearly $50,000 a day in advertising.
+Reuters report on Yahoo.com , during an interview the developer said the game was bringing in nearly $50,000 a day in advertising.

 In the game, users have to try and navigate a bird between a series of tubes that are similar to the ones seen in the also popular Nintendo Mario Bros. games.

 Several reviews of the game in the Apple app store rated it '5 stars' and described it as fun, addictive, and frustrating.